-The next step in the project's development is to proceed with a short pilot plant program on a bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a feasibility study can be completed.
-This work is expected to proceed in 2020 subject to arranging project financing.
-Planning for this program has been initiated.
-The use of gravity concentration and ore sorting pre-concentration methods are to be further investigated, with the objective being to reduce costs for the flotation circuit, reducing energy and waste volumes and overall environmental impacts by reducing the amount of feed.
+The next step in the project's development is to proceed with a pilot plant program on the bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a feasibility study can be completed.
+This work will also generate product samples for customer qualification and acceptance and is expected to proceed in 2020 subject to arranging project financing.
+Discussions on financing continue with several interested parties and planning for this program has been initiated.

+The use of gravity concentration and ore sorting pre-concentration methods are to be further investigated, with the objective being to reduce costs for the flotation circuit, reducing energy and waste volumes and overall environmental impacts by reducing the amount of feed reporting to the milling circuit.
 Some additional drilling is also contemplated to collect more geotechnical data for pit and infrastructure design work.
 Continued exploration including drilling on the Paterson Lake claims in the vicinity of the new Snowbank petalite pegmatite discovery and the Glitter pegmatite is planned, subject to available financing.

-Environmental studies of the proposed power transmission line route are also planned.
+Environmental studies of the proposed power transmission line route are planned and opportunities to reduce costs and GHG footprint with green energy supply are also being investigated.
 With the exception of the powerline route study, the environmental studies are largely complete.
 Once applications are submitted, it is anticipated that all necessary permits for construction can be obtained in under a year.
 Construction activities for many project components can be initiated prior to receipt of all permits.

-Unless otherwise noted, the technical information on the Separation Rapids Lithium Project has been reviewed and approved by the Company's Senior Vice President, Metallurgy and Technology Development, Mr. David Marsh, FAusIMM (CP), or Dr. William Mercer, PhD, P.Geo.
+Unless otherwise noted, the technical information on the Separation Rapids Lithium Project has been reviewed and approved by the Company's Consulting Metallurgist, Mr. David Marsh, FAusIMM (CP), or Dr. William Mercer, PhD, P.Geo.
 (Ontario), Vice President, Exploration, who are both Qualified Persons under NI 43-101.